- It all starts in your mind

 Life used to feel like either a feast or a famine'.

 'I grew up with a single Mum and I remember she always had a side job where she used what she did at work fulltime, to make some extra money on the side.
 So from an early age, I learned to buy and sell stuff on eBay and looked for ways to 'add value' as she said and find odd jobs.
-I always made my own pocket money and mowed neighbours lawns and washed cars at the local soccer ground.
+I always made my own pocket money and mowed neighbours lawns and washed cars at the local soccer ground when a game was played.
 Today I've always kept an eye out of opportunities and I seem to find them.

 Life feels good'.

 'My folks always saw their accountant once a year and then their financial adviser and dragged us kids along, like it was an extended parenting lesson.
 I was bored outta my head mostly, but I learned if you need to learn something fast, you get professional advice.
 This has been a really useful lesson as now I naturally seem to be the go-to-person when friends need a second opinion on money or legal stuff.

 Life feels workable and positive.
 It's just something you learn to manage I suppose'.

 Getting ahead in your financial life means learning about why you think the way you do about your money matters.

 We all need to work on getting our head right before we can get our money right.
 So how did you go answering the money matters question above?